ELTERWATER,

 rocky height of Great How to the left, to another gate, to cross

-farm, but judging by the number of workmens vans that were
+farm", said Tetley.
+"However judging by the number of work mens vans that are

-blocking the path between the buildings, it was undergoing
+blocking the path between the buildings, it must be undergoing

 Little Langdale, divided from its larger neighbour Great Langdale,